Acceptable Use of Technology

 Policies and Expectations

 Access to Saint Xavier University information technologies and communications facilities is provided for the University-related activities of learning, instruction, enrichment, dissemination of scholarly information and administration.
-An individual's right of access to information technologies and facilities should not be denied or in any way limited because of race, creed, color, age, national origin, gender, sexual orientation or disability.
+An individual’s right of access to information technologies and facilities should not be denied or in any way limited because of race, creed, color, age, national origin, gender, sexual orientation, disability or other protected characteristic.
 Acceptable use is an application of the core values of the University: respect, excellence, compassion, service, hospitality, integrity, diversity and learning for life.

 The University community is encouraged to make innovative and creative use of information technologies and communications facilities in support of multiple learning experiences.
-These technologies and facilities are limited and should be used wisely and carefully, with consideration for the needs of others.
-The University reserves its right to eliminate the access to and the services of its information and communications systems when an individual separates from the community.
+These technologies and facilities are limited and should be used wisely and carefully, consistent with the University’s Catholic Mercy Mission, Mercy Core Values and Service Excellence Standards, and in consideration for the needs of others.
+The University reserves the right to take appropriate remedial measures, including but not limited to suspending access to its information and communication systems, to address conduct that is inconsistent with this policy.

 Expectations of Acceptable Use

-Respect the need for others to use systems to do work.
+Respect the need for others to use systems to work.